vitalitylearning2021/basicModelsTensorFlow/index.md

 plt.show()
 ```

-As it can be seen from the following figure, the separation between the setosa and not setosa species is satisfactory
+As it can be seen from the following figure, the separation between the setosa and not setosa species is satisfactory.

 <p align="center">
   <img src="setosa_not_setosa.png" width="250" id="setosaNotSetosa">